ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/_SpecialPages/2024-04-06-introduction.md

 * 🆓📖 `.aac` [AAC](/fileformatresearch/2024/05/02/aac): Lossy audio sample format, but better than mp3.
 * 🆓📖 `.flac` [FLAC](/fileformatresearch/2024/05/02/flac): Lossless audio sample format.
+* 🆓📖 `.mka` [Matroska Audio](/fileformatresearch/2024/05/05/mka): Matroska audio.
+Used to encapsulate complex audio files or as components of other Matroska formats.

 Read only: